IsmaelMartinez/model-selector/docs/auto-update-strategy.md

 ## Overview

-The AI Model Selector needs **fresh model data** to remain valuable.
+The AI Model Advisor needs **fresh model data** to remain valuable.
 This document outlines a 3-phase strategy to transform the project from a "one-shot" static dataset to a **continuously self-updating system**.

 ### Key Principles